Vineet-Mor/traffic_data_analysis_streaming_dataflow/README.md

 # traffic_data_analysis_streaming_dataflow
 To build a pipeline to handle workflow where streaming traffic data (including speed) is ingested from Pub/Sub to Dataflow, processed to calculate the average speed, and then stored in BigQuery.
 This workflow will be managed by Cloud Build and Cloud Functions.
+The data is sent to a Pub/Sub topic by various sensors, which is then published (using the push method of Pub/Sub) to another Pub/Sub topic with the help of triggers because this allows for efficient and scalable processing and routing of data streams.
+By leveraging triggers, the system can automatically respond to incoming data, ensuring timely and reliable delivery to the appropriate topic for further processing or analysis.

 Instructions: